waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_8.md

 Note:  A module cannot be instantiated in the way a class can.
 You can't have an instance of a module.
 In Ruby, modules are used to define common behaviour that can then be *included* into other objects.
 If we are defining common behaviour for a docking station, van and garage, it follows that this behaviour will need to be included into the `DockingStation`, `Van` and `Garage` classes.
 We don't want to have to write the same tests three times, so we will use the [shared example](https://www.relishapp.com/rspec/rspec-core/v/2-0/docs/example-groups/shared-example-group) feature of RSpec to write the tests once, then include those tests in the tests for docking station, van and garage.

 Because we are testing a module, we don't have an actual object that we can test.
-While we are test driving the module, we'll use a temporary class especially for the purposes of including the module so it can be tested.
-Later, when we've test-driven the creation of this module, we'll do away with the temporary class.
+While we are test-driving the module, we'll use a temporary class especially for the purposes of including the module so it can be tested.
+Later, when we've test-driven the creation of this module, we could do away with the temporary class.

 `spec/bike_container_spec.rb`:
 ```ruby